challengehub/public-data/challenges/dc19d15b-ff67-43ce-afaa-449ed2becd52.challenge.md

 ## Solution Form
 There will be a final output file called *bbcnews181210.mediaformat.clean.wav*.
 You can play this in a media player such as iTunes or VLC, and should be a clean sound without the background noise.

+Please submit your code along with your challenge logbook at the end of the course.

+Please rate the difficulty of the challenge after completion.